Development of a Compton Imager Setup: Compton Event Reconstruction

 \subsubsection{Limited absorber coverage}

-Source photons incident on Det~V can be scattered in any direction.
-Only a fraction of these photons will hit Det~H, while those traveling in other directions will not be detected.
-This leads to the measured Compton rate being lower than the actual rate of Compton scattering.
+~\\ Source photons incident on Det~V can be scattered in any direction.
+Only a fraction of these photons will hit Det~H, while those travelling in other directions will not be detected.
 To mitigate the problem, one can add more detectors to the system.

 The addition of more detectors can also allow a more diverse range of scatterer--absorber vectors ($\overline{g_1}$, Figure~\ref{fig:compton_imaging_working}).
-A simple interpretation of this is an increased spread in the centers of the event rings, thereby improving source localization.
+A simple interpretation of this is an increased spread in the centers of the event rings, thereby improving source localization \citep{zoglauerthesis}.